grab/front-end-guide/README.md

 React brings about many radical ideas and encourages developers to [rethink best practices](https://www.youtube.com/watch?v=DgVS-zXgMTk).
 For many years, web developers were taught that it was a good practice to write HTML, JavaScript and CSS separately.
 React does the exact opposite, and encourages that you write your HTML and [CSS in your JavaScript](https://speakerdeck.com/vjeux/react-css-in-js) instead.
 This sounds like a crazy idea at first, but after trying it out, it actually isn't as weird as it sounds initially.
 Reason being the front end development scene is shifting towards a paradigm of component-based development.
 The features of React:

 - **Declarative** - You describe what you want to see in your view and not how to achieve it.
-In the jQuery days, developers would have to come up with a series of steps to manipulate the DOM to get from one application state to the next.
+In the jQuery days, developers would have to come up with a series of steps to manipulate the DOM to get from one app state to the next.
 In React, you simply change the state within the component and the view will update itself according to the state.
 It is also easy to determine how the component will look like just by looking at the markup in the `render()` method.

 - **Functional** - The view is a pure function of `props` and `state`.
 In most cases, a React component is defined by `props` (external parameters) and `state` (internal data).
 For the same `props` and `state`, the same view is produced.
 Pure functions are easy to test, and the same goes for functional components.
 Testing in React is made easy because a component's interfaces are well-defined and you can test the component by supplying different `props` and `state` to it and comparing the rendered output.